 Now you need to pick out the area where you want to place the tag.
 For this example, we are tracking a review

 You can now copy and paste the newly generated HTML code into your page.

 Internal linking is the process of linking from one page to another on your website.
 For eCommerce platforms, internal linking plays a crucial role as it connects all the important pages on your website and ensures a meaningful browsing experience for users.
 Effective internal linking also circulates the link authority across key pages.
-We will show you proven ways to implement internal link strategy so you can scale up your eCommerce website.
+We will show you proven ways to implement an internal link strategy so you can scale up your eCommerce website.

-More importantly, this technique will give Google a clear cut picture of the site’s hierarchy.
+More importantly, this technique will give Google a clear-cut picture of the site’s hierarchy.
 When you link to a page from the site-wide menu, it gets linked to every important page on the site.
 Of course, this technique will drive major SEO gains for your site, however, you should not clutter your site with too many links as it will deliver a bad user experience.
 In fact, studies show that anything over 6 dropdowns in a site menu could prove to be too much for the short-term memory of the average person.
-Screenshot below: